Traction motor: Mounting of motors

 Before the mid-20th century, a single large motor was often used to drive multiple driving wheels through connecting rods that were very similar to those used on steam locomotives.
 Examples are the Pennsylvania Railroad DD1, FF1 and L5 and the various Swiss Crocodiles.
 It is now standard practice to provide one traction motor driving each axle through a gear drive.

 Usually, the traction motor is three-point suspended between the bogie frame and the driven axle; this is referred to as a "nose-suspended traction motor".
 The problem with such an arrangement is that a portion of the motor's weight is unsprung, increasing unwanted forces on the track.
 In the case of the famous Pennsylvania Railroad GG1, two frame-mounted motors drove each axle through a quill drive.
 The "Bi-Polar" electric locomotives built by General Electric for the Milwaukee Road had direct drive motors.
 The rotating shaft of the motor was also the axle for the wheels.
 In the case of French TGV power cars, a motor mounted to the power car's frame drives each axle; a "tripod" drive allows a small amount of flexibility in the drive train allowing the trucks bogies to pivot.
 By mounting the relatively heavy traction motor directly to the power car's frame, rather than to the bogie, better dynamics are obtained, allowing better high-speed operation.

-Windings

-The DC motor was the mainstay of electric traction drives on electric and diesel-electric locomotives, street-cars/trams and diesel electric drilling rigs for many years.
-It consists of two parts, a rotating armature and fixed field windings surrounding the rotating armature mounted around a shaft.
-The fixed field windings consist of tightly wound coils of wire fitted inside the motor case.
-The armature is another set of coils wound round a central shaft and is connected to the field windings through "brushes" which are spring-loaded contacts pressing against an extension of the armature called the commutator.
-The commutator collects all the terminations of the armature coils and distributes them in a circular pattern to allow the correct sequence of current flow.
-When the armature and the field windings are connected in series, the whole motor is referred to as "series-wound".
-A series-wound DC motor has a low resistance field and armature circuit.
-For this reason, when voltage is applied to it, the current is high due to Ohm's law.
-The advantage of high current is that the magnetic fields inside the motor are strong, producing high torque (turning force), so it is ideal for starting a train.
-The disadvantage is that the current flowing into the motor has to be limited, otherwise the supply could be overloaded or the motor and its cabling could be damaged.
-At best, the torque would exceed the adhesion and the driving wheels would slip.
-Traditionally, resistors were used to limit the initial current.